-The Akita Inu - History
+The Akita Inu — Overview Of The Breed

 Akita Inu has a checkered history filled with drama and struggle.
 Only in the latter half of the 20th century the breed got the recognition it deserves.